kuniyoshi/Tima/README.md

 # TODO

+- MeasurementItem should dispatch event that indicates model has changed
 - rename task to work, work to ?
 - fix time on enter
 - slow on measurement finish somehow